MINOR METALS-Glencore's plans trigger cobalt price rally to six-month high

 “(However) demand for cobalt is growing, with the metal being essential in the ongoing global trend of electrification, especially for the automotive sector.”

-Reporting by Nallur Sethuraman and Eileen Soreng; Editing by Pratima Desai and Dale Hudson
+Reporting by Nallur Sethuraman and Eileen Soreng; Editing by Pratima Desai and Dale Hudson/Emelia Sithole-Matarise